Medical Care Requirements

 Special Needs or Health Concerns

 Arrangements for enrolling children with significant physical limitations, medical concerns, or cognitive or behavioral disabilities must be made prior to submitting the camp application.
 Examples include but are not limited to diabetes, life-threatening allergies, injectable medications, mobility concerns, and autism spectrum disorders.
-Campers should be able to manage their personal care and live cooperatively in a cabin setting.
-Call for further information prior to enrolling, and submit detailed information with application.
+Campers should be able to manage their personal care and self-regulate behavior in a community-based environment.
+Call for further information prior to enrolling, and submit detailed information when you register.

 While Blue Lake accommodates a wide variety of food allergies and dietary restrictions, there is not a separate gluten-, dairy-, or peanut-free menu.
 If your child is not able to consume menu items due to a significant health restriction such as a life-threatening allergy or a serious gastrointestinal disease, you may supplement our menu with personal food or beverage.
 However, some limitations apply.
 Call for further details and menu information prior to enrolling.